gaborbernat/algo-notes/problem_solutions/conways_game_of_life.md

 but this won't help a a lot.
 This elementary version is not acceptable for an interview.

-Both the time and space cost is $$O(N^2)$$, but it will actually spend a lot of time to allocation memery for the `newboard` in every generation.
+Both the time and space cost is $$O(N^2)$$, but it will actually spend a lot of time to allocation memory for the `newboard` in every generation.
 And when the board is very large, it is not even feasible.

 ## Step 2: in place generation

-We can come up an in place algorithm by modifying the cell by plus 2 to avoid the repeadly allocation.
+We can come up an in place algorithm by modifying the cell by plus 2 to avoid the recurring allocation.
 Thus we can distinguish the original positions of live cell and the positions should be live cell next generation.
 The program may looks like: